|

 interview the band at 12.30. but it's 10.30, so unless we got up early we must've gone back

+through time.
 We're pondering the mystery in a bakery-come-caff just

 off Dunfermline's only busy street when Bruce Watson walks in.
 Bruce Watson is 30 years old